How to prepare Mirepoix variations and other aromatic bases

 Almost every cuisine in the world starts with a common, simple, balanced, vegetable and herb aromatic base.
 There are some distinct groupings of aromatics that are sure to evoke the flavour of certain parts of the globe.
 It’s safe to say that there are hundreds of cuisines available in the culinary world, and almost all of them have special flavour bases.

-This Portuguese base is made from onions and olive oil and can also contain minced garlic and a bay leaf or two.
+This Portuguese base is made from onions, minced garlic and olive oil (or any cooking oil) and can also contain a bay leaf or two.

-The Italian version of mirepoix, soffritto starts with the same foundation of finely chopped onions, carrots, and celery.
+The Italian version of mirepoix, soffritto, starts with the same foundation of finely chopped onions, carrots, and celery with olive oil.